 What is cystic acne?

 Cystic acne is one of the most severe forms of acne.
 Not only are cystic acne lesions larger than others, but they also tend to be very painful, which makes them extra hard to ignore and treat.
 Cystic acne is a type of inflammatory acne that occurs when the follicle becomes clogged with sebum and dead skin, forming a clogged pore.
 When the clogged pore becomes infected with bacteria, it turns into inflammatory acne.
-When the infection moves deeper under the skin, the lesion turns into a cyst.
+If this infection moves deeper under the skin, the lesion turns into a cyst.

 Why does it happen?